 Belgium Travel Tips

 Belgium is a small nation with a big role to play in European life and world history.
-If you are interested in war history, particularly the First World War, Belgium has a million sites to keep you busy during your visit.
+If you are interested in the First World War, Belgium has a million sites to keep you busy during your visit.
 But what people mostly come here for is the beer, chocolate, and fries.
 There are over 1,000 breweries in this little country.
 Belgium’s chocolate rivals the Swiss, and the frites will make you look at french fries differently for the rest of your life.
 This country usually just gets glossed over as travelers visit Brussels before moving on, however it has a lot of great medieval towns, historical sites, and breweries worth sticking around for.

 Money Saving Tips